-Philip Brickman, a social psychologist at the Northwestern University in the U.S., had an experiment.
-It was to observe changes in emotions of those whose happiness greatly increased as they suddenly became rich through an unexpected fortune and of those who became unhappy drastically because of paralysis on their body owing to a sudden accident.
+Philip Brickman, a social psychologist at the Northwestern University in the U.S., conducted an experiment.
+It was to observe the changes of emotions over time among those whose happiness greatly increased through an unexpected fortune and of those who drastically became unhappy due to paralysis caused by a sudden accident.

-Human brain has a habit of returning to its familiar previous state of emotion as time goes by even if it goes through emotional changes by certain stimulation.
-Because of this, the brain that is accustomed to negative emotions puts more meaning on what caused negative emotion among what occurred a day, and remembers it longer.
-On the contrary, the brain that is accustomed to happiness receives pleasant things more than unpleasant things, and when it looks back a day, it recalls happy things first.
+The human brain has a habit of returning to its familiar previous state of emotion as time goes by even if it goes through emotional changes brought on by certain stimulation.
+A brain that is accustomed to negative emotions puts more meaning on negative occurrences throughout the day, and remembers them longer.
+On the contrary, a brain that is accustomed to happiness receives pleasant things more than unpleasant things.
+Even when it looks back on the day, it recalls happy things first.

-Repeating is the only way to obtain the habit of having good emotions such as joy and thanks, throwing away negative emotional habits.
-That is why God asks us for this:
+Repetition is the only way to obtain the habit of feeling joy and thankfulness, throwing away negative emotional habits.
+That is why God asks us to:

 “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 1 Th 5:16–18